jestjs/jest/docs/CLI.md

 ## Camelcase & dashed args support

 Jest supports both camelcase and dashed arg formats.
-Which means the following examples will have equal result:
+The following examples will have equal result:

 ```bash
 jest --collect-coverage
 jest --collectCoverage
 ```

-They can also be mixed:
+Arguments can also be mixed:

 ```bash
 jest --update-snapshot --detectOpenHandles